hyriver/pygeoutils/README.rst

 All these functions handle all necessary CRS transformations.

-Please note that since Hydrodata is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+Please note that since pygeohydro is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
 But we appreciate it if you give this project a try and provide feedback.
 Contributions are most welcome.